GSA/baselinealignment/.github/ISSUE_TEMPLATE/create-test-case-and-test-file-template.md

 ---
-name: Create Test Case and test file Template
+name: Request Test Case and/or Test File
-about: Complete the information needed to request development of Test Cases
+about: Complete the information needed to request development of Test Cases and/or Test Files
 title: Create Test Case and test file for [Baseline Test ID]
 labels: test case/test file
 assignees: ''